National Diabetes Prevention Program - Kent County

 - I am physically active less than three times a week

-The National Diabetes Prevention Program is designed to bring to communities evidence-based lifestyle change programs for preventing type 2 diabetes.
-It is based on the Diabetes Prevention Program research study led by the National Institutes of Health and supported by Centers for Disease Control and Prevention.
-The lifestyle program shows that making modest behavior changes, such as improving food choices and increasing physical activity to at least 150 minutes per week, results in participants losing 5% to 7% of their body weight.
-These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people at high risk for diabetes.
+The National Diabetes Prevention Program is based on the Diabetes Prevention Program research study led by the National Institutes of Health and supported by Centers for Disease Control and Prevention.
+The lifestyle program shows that making modest behavior changes, such as improving food choices and increasing physical activity to at least 150 minutes per week, results in participants losing 5 to 7 percent of their body weight.
+These lifestyle changes reduced the risk of developing type 2 diabetes by 58 percent in people at high risk for diabetes.